 What is biometric authentication?

-The use of biometrics is growing and the market for biometrics is expected to triple by 2027 compared to 219.
+The use of biometrics is growing and the market for biometrics is expected to triple by 2027 compared to 2019.
 Because it combines a high level of security with a frictionless experience, biometric authentication is often seen in regular authentication processes as well as two-factor and multi-factor authentication.

 Types of biometric authentication methods

 There are three primary types of biometrics used for authentication purposes.
+Within the authentication process, it refers to the Something you are factor.

 1. Facial recognition